Zettergren-Courses/EP501_matlab/README.md

 ### Numerical linear algebra

 1.  located in ./linear\_algebra/Ch1.m
-2.  illustrates and checks various methods for solving matrix problems
+2. Illustrates and checks various methods for solving matrix problems
 3.  contains functions for Gaussian elimination (Gauss\_elim.m) and backsubstitution (backsub.m)
 4.  contains examples of simple elimination (simple\_elim\_example.m) and Gaussian elimination (Gauss\_elim\_example.m)
 5.  contains examples of iterative solutions to systems of equations (Jacobi\_example.m)

+### Nonlinear equations

+1.  located in ./nonlinear_eqns
+2. Contains examples illustrating solutions of various nonlinear equations and systems
+3. Contains examples of interval halving (interval\_halving.m) and false position (false\_position.m)
+4. Contains various functions for exact Newton's method in 1D (newton\_exact.m) and 2D (newton2D\_exact.m)
+5. Contains objective function which can be used as examples to demonstrate root finding algorithms (objfun*.m)

 ## Codes not yet updated as of FA2020 semester

-### Nonlinear equations

-1.  located in ./nonlinear
-2.  contains various functions related to Newton's method

 ### Polynomials and fitting